 The first complete ancient Egyptian papyrus found in over 100 years

-Last week, the Secretary-General of the Supreme Council of Antiquities, Mostafa Waziri, announced the discovery, which has excited Egyptologists and historians.
+The Secretary-General of the Supreme Council of Antiquities, Mostafa Waziri, announced the discovery in January 2023.
 Waziri noted that it was the first papyrus text found in a state of completion for at least a century.

 The papyrus was discovered in one of the 250 caskets uncovered at the Saqqara site last year.
 Saqqara was used by ancient Egyptians as a necropolis as far back as the early Bronze Age when the First Dynasty ruled Egypt.
 The recent find dates back to 50 BC, when the Ptolemaic dynasty, a Hellenistic successor kingdom of Alexander the Great, was in power in Egypt.

 The ancient text, which has been dubbed the “Waziri Papyrus”, was carefully taken to the restoration laboratory of the Egyptian Museum in Tahrir.
 At first, the researchers believed that the papyrus was 9 meters long (29.5 ft), but the restoration process revealed a length of 16 meters (52.5 ft).

 This significant historical find will be displayed in the Grand Egyptian Museum, which is currently still under construction.
 When the museum is complete, it will be the largest archaeological museum in the world.

 According to Waziri, the scientists responsible for translating the papyrus found that it contained texts from the Pharaonic Book of the Dead.
 The closest literal translation of the book’s name would be “Book of Coming Forth by Day” or “Book of Emerging Forth into the Light”.